 Casual Musky Angler Reels

-Reels suggestions are made from a personal view by others.
+Reel suggestions are made from a personal view by others.
 They like a brand or read about it.
 They believe these are the only suitable reels for musky.
 A musky reel needs a high drag, line capacity, and the right gear ratio.
-Large baits are harder to crank so a lower ratio is needed.
-Buck-tail spinners need a fast ratio.
-The lure determines the ratio but all need a strong drag and large line capacity.

 Those specifications limit choices in reels below the $300 range.
 The following reels are below $200.
 They have the needed drag, line capacity, and ratios for musky fishing.
 They will do the job and allow you to keep a low budget.

 This reel paired with one of the above rods will cost the same as a better reel alone.
 The reel is adequate with line capacity and a 24 lb drag.
-Some of the higher cost reels have less drag.
+Some of the higher-cost reels have less drag.
 It also has a carbon matrix drag system preferred over a few other types.
 This reel is a workhorse low-profile reel.

 - X2-Cräftic alloy frame and sideplate